qase-tms/qase-python/qase-pytest/README.md

 ### Linking code with steps

-It is possible to link test step with function, or using context.
+It is possible to link the test step using a function, or using context.

 ```python
 from qaseio.pytest import qase